Church of the Holy Sepulchre: Calvary (Golgotha)

 Just inside the church entrance is a stairway leading up to Calvary (Golgotha), traditionally regarded as the site of Jesus's crucifixion and the most lavishly decorated part of the church.
 The exit is via another stairway opposite the first, leading down to the ambulatory.
 Golgotha and its chapels are just south of the main altar of the catholicon.

 Calvary is split into two chapels: one Greek Orthodox and one Catholic, each with its own altar.
 On the left (north) side, the Greek Orthodox chapel's altar is placed over the supposed rock of Calvary (the 12th Station of the Cross), which can be touched through a hole in the floor beneath the altar.
 The rock can be seen under protective glass on both sides of the altar.
 The softer surrounding stone was removed when the church was built.
-The Roman Catholic (Franciscan) Chapel of the Nailing of the Cross (the 11th Station of the Cross) stretches to the south.
+The Roman Catholic (Franciscan) Chapel of the Nailing to the Cross (the 11th Station of the Cross) stretches to the south.

-Between the Catholic Altar of the Nailing to the Cross and the Orthodox altar is the Catholic Altar of the Stabat Mater, which has a statue of Mary with an 18th-century bust; this middle altar marks the 13th Station of the Cross.
+Between the Catholic Altar of the Nailing to the Cross and the Orthodox altar is the Catholic Altar of the Stabat Mater, which enshrines an 18th-century bust of the Virgin Mary with numerous ex-votos; this middle altar marks the 13th Station of the Cross.

 On the ground floor, just underneath the Golgotha chapel, is the Chapel of Adam.
 According to tradition, Jesus was crucified over the place where Adam's skull was buried.
 According to some, the blood of Christ ran down the cross and through the rocks to fill Adam's skull.
 Through a window at the back of the 11th-century apse, the rock of Calvary can be seen with a crack traditionally held to be caused by the earthquake that followed Jesus's death; some scholars claim it is the result of quarrying against a natural flaw in the rock.

 Behind the Chapel of Adam is the Greek Treasury (Treasury of the Greek Patriarch).
 Some of its relics, such as a 12th-century crystal mitre, were transferred to the Greek Orthodox Patriarchate Museum (the Patriarchal Museum) on Greek Orthodox Patriarchate Street.